JarmoMarczinkowsky/WellPlateUserControl/README.md

 ```
 SetMaxHeight = <int>
 ```
-Set this function before 'SetWellPlateSize'.
+Set this function before 'DrawWellPlate'.
 Set the maximum height of the wells that need to be generated.
 Uses an integer for the 'height in pixels'.
 Default is 600 pixels.